By Arwa Lodhi

 For more information, please click here.

-This purely British brand uses British reared alpaca for its fibres, which are then spun and knitted by British craftsmen and women to make clothing that is perfect for–you guessed it–British weather!
+This purely European baby alpaca brand uses British reared alpaca for its fibres, which are then spun and knitted by British craftsmen and women to make clothing that is perfect for–you guessed it–the highly variable British weather!
 Thick cable knits, fine scarves and even alpaca yarn are all sold internationally on Purl’s site.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!